MarinerT/CreatingIPProfiles/README.md

 2. Crawlers used are represented in the higher range of document acquisition.
 3. Smaller financial researchers can be represented by the range of document hits 30 - 200 and with ip hits in the range of 30 - 200.

+**Issues**
+* Because of masking and/or single ips mapping to multiple individuals, creating truly unique paths is not possible at this time.
+* The size of the data also made ingestion difficult, limited by the memory on the EC2 instance.
+A work around was to keep the document in buffer from an S3 bucket, ingest the info, then move on.
+However, due to time constraints, only one day was handled.

 ##### Argument Basis

-With over 2 million events on one day, nearly 1 million unique documents and only about 15,000 IP addresses, there must be IP addresses that have hit multiple documents.
+With over 2 million events on one day, nearly 1 million unique documents and only about 15,000 IP addresses, there must be IP addresses that have hit multiple documents, forming communities around the document clusters.

 #### The Source: EDGAR Log File Dataset